-The aggressive monetary ease has supported the economic recovery.
-The simultaneous surges in bank deposits and the rate of personal saving (refected in a drop in the income velocity of money of several monetary aggregates) suggest that a significant amount of deferred consumer purchasing power remains, and will be spent as the risks and fears of the pandemic abate, boosting aggregate demand (figure 19).
+The aggressive monetary and fiscal actions appeared to have supported the economic recovery in the third quarter of 2020 (Edelberg and Sheiner 2020 and Powell 2020).
+The simultaneous surges in bank deposits and the rate of personal saving (refected in a drop in the income velocity of money of several monetary aggregates) suggest that a significant amount of deferred consumer purchasing power remains at the end of 2020, and may be spent as the risks and fears of the pandemic abate, boosting aggregate demand (figure 19).

 The Fed's new strategic framework.
-In response to its fears of low inflation and the zero lower bound, the Fed adopted a new strategy that explicitly favors higher inflation and views higher inflationary expectations as an important aspect of achieving its new objective (Levy and Plosser 2020).
+In response to its fears of low inflation and the zero lower bound, the Fed adopted a new strategy that explicitly favors higher inflation and views higher inflationary expectations as an important aspect of achieving its new objective (Powell 2020 and Clarida 2020).
 This strategy involves an asymmetric flexible average inflation targeting (FAIT) that involves a makeup strategy of higher inflation following a period of sub-2% inflation and employment mandate of "maximum inclusive employment", that emphasizes "shortfalls" rather than "deviations" from the maximum (Powell 2020).
-This reinterpretation of its dual mandate and the Fed's signal that it would not tighten preemptively in response to higher anticipated inflation risks higher inflation.
+This reinterpretation of its dual mandate and the Fed's signal that it would not tighten preemptively in response to higher anticipated inflation it has been argued may pose risks of higher inflation (Levy and Plosser 2020).

-Under this monetary regime, any reduction in productivity and potential growth would add to inflation pressures.
-Although President-elect Biden campaigned on a platform of dramatic tax and spending increases and extensive regulations that would potentially lower productivity and potential growth (Hassett, Mulligan, et al 2020), the diluted power of the Democrats in the new Congressional session beginning in 2021 suggests that the actual policies of the Biden Administration will be more restrained.
-However, the economic environment of the 1970s provides a warning.
+Under this monetary regime, any future reduction in productivity and potential growth could add to inflation pressures.
+The economic environment of the 1970s provides a warning.
 Then, stagflation resulted from sustained monetary ease and double-digit growth of aggregate demand while tax and regulatory policies distorted economic behavior and constrained potential growth.

 Risks of fiscal dominance and influences on monetary policy.
-Deficits are already affecting the Fed's monetary policy, and the magnitude projected debt raise the risk of fiscal dominance, on several dimensions.
-The massive deficits have already contributed to financial instability that has the Fed to come to the rescue.
-A jump in Treasury bond issuance in mid-March 2020 contributed to dysfunction in the Treasury bond market that forced Fed intervention and massive QE involving purchases of over \$1.5 trillion of Treasuries in a six week period (Duffie 2020).
-Persistent high deficits and Treasury bond issuance raise the risks of future problems.
-Boskin (2020) and others are concerned that the domestic and foreign demand for Treasuries ultimately may become inelastic, causing problems.
-Global concerns about ever-rising US debt may affect inflationary expectations, a critical objective of the Fed.
+Some have argued that the rising fiscal deficits and debt since the Covid 19 pandemic began in March 2020 may possibly impinge on monetary policy in the future.
+Sustained deficits may raise the risk of fiscal dominance, as we have seen in the past (Sims 2020).
+This could occur along several dimensions.
+First, the massive deficits and Treasury bond issuance contributed to financial instability in March 2020 that led the Fed to come to the rescue.
+The jump in Treasury bond issuance in mid-March 2020 associated with a spike in the government's cash flow deficit, combined with abrupt selling of treasuries, squeezed the balance sheets of the primary dealers in treasuries and resulted in illiquidity and dysfunction in the treasury market (Duffie 2020).
+The Fed intervened, purchasing over \$1.5 trillion of Treasuries in a six week period and easing capital requirements of primary dealers.
+Some argue that persistent high deficits and Treasury bond issuance may raise the risks of future problems.
+Boskin (2020) and others expressed concern that without support from the Fed the domestic and foreign demand for Treasuries ultimately may become inelastic, and a curtailment of demand may drive up yields.